repository-preservation/lcmap-tap/README.md

 Change Monitoring, Assessment, and Projection ([LCMAP](https://eros.usgs.gov/science/land-change-monitoring-assessment-and-projection-lcmap)) project at [USGS EROS](https://eros.usgs.gov/).
 TAP is an open-source project written in python that uses PyQt5 and matplotlib for generating interactive GUIs and plots.
-Currently, it provides the following functionalities:
+Currently, it provides the following functionality:

 * Plot a timeseries of Landsat Analysis Read Data ([ARD](https://landsat.usgs.gov/ard))